Heldragon/softeng2-webapp/README.md

 # softeng2-webapp
-Web application for our SoftEng2 output
+Web application for our SoftEng2 class output